razo7/githubissues-operator/README.md

     + create CR if that's the first run of reconcile, otherwise only updates it
     + at the end update status of K8s object or the reconcile object if the finalizer has been resistered/unregistered.
     + reconcile again after a minute.
-+ Writing unit tests for the following cases (they should pass and cover):
++ Writing unit tests for the following cases (api/v1alpha1/githubissue_types_test.go):
     + failed attempt to create a real github issue
     + create if issue not exist
     + failed attempt to update an issue